krishaamer/green-filter-research/research/literature/sustainability.md

 <Figure caption="Humboldt's Naturgemälde, early data visualization of ecology, rain, temperature, elevation, etc" src={Humboldt} refURL="https://commons.wikimedia.org/wiki/File:Zentralbibliothek_Z%C3%BCrich_-_Ideen_zu_einer_Geographie_der_Pflanzen_nebst_einem_Naturgem%C3%A4lde_der_Tropenl%C3%A4nder_-_000012142.jpg" refTitle="Public Domain, WikiMedia Commons" />
 ```

--   @leprovostSupplyMultipleEcosystem2022: Contemporary studies have
+-   @leprovostSupplyMultipleEcosystem2022 study shows *biodiversity* as
-    shown *biodiversity* as one key factor to maintain delivery of
+    one key factor to maintain delivery of ecosystem services.
-    ecosystem services.

--   @keebleBrundtlandReportOur1988 reported in April 1987 (a few months
+-   @keebleBrundtlandReportOur1988 reported in April 1987 that
-    after I was born) that *‘residents in high-income countries lead
+    *‘residents in high-income countries lead lifestyles incompatible
-    lifestyles incompatible with planetary boundaries’*.
-While my home
+    with planetary boundaries’*.
+While my home Estonia at the time was
-    Estonia at the time was considered low-income, a small nation on the
+    considered low-income, a small nation on the verge of poverty behind
-    verge of poverty behind the Iron Curtain occupation of the Soviet
+    the Iron Curtain occupation of the Soviet Occupy, we now in 2023,
-    Occupy, we now in 2023, have indeed reached high-income status.
+    have indeed reached high-income status.

--   Commodities!!

--   the most effective things are — food — transport — fashion? — plant
-    trees

 -   @korosecAmazonTaps2B2021 reports that Amazon’s 2B USD to a Climate
     Pledge Fund earmarked to fix climate problems is invested in energy,